 Working abroad sounds like an adventure to many people.
 Job search in Canada requires more than just the obvious Canada resume writing and translation - it requires thorough preparation.
 You will face problems that probably did not even come to your mind when you made a decision to get an overseas employment.

-Do not take too lightly the influence a job in Canada can have on the effect of your adventure!
+Do not take too lightly the influence an employment in Canada can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Canada economy - overview: As an affluent, high-tech industrial society, Canada today closely resembles the US in its market-oriented economic system, pattern of production, and high living standards.
 Since World War II, the impressive growth of the manufacturing, mining, and service sectors has transformed the nation from a largely rural economy into one primarily industrial and urban.
 The 1989 US-Canada Free Trade Agreement (FTA) and the 1994 North American Free Trade Agreement (NAFTA) (which includes Mexico) touched off a dramatic increase in trade and economic integration with the US.